Yash-Soni/Yash-Soni/README.md

 ## Contact Info 🤙
 - 😄 Pronouns: He/Him
-- 📫 How to reach me: email: yashjpsoni264@gmail.com LinkedIn: https://www.linkedin.com/in/ysoni264/
+- 📫 How to reach me: Gmail: yashjpsoni264@gmail.com, LinkedIn: https://www.linkedin.com/in/ysoni264/
 <!--
 **Yash-Soni/Yash-Soni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.